 Credit risk is the exposure to clients in terms of non-payment of management and performance fees.
 Specific procedures cover the management of this exposure.
 With regard to bank deposits, the company only deposits money with approved counterparties on agreed terms.

 In accordance with GENPRU 2.1.45R (calculation of variable capital requirement for a BIPRU firm), the company’s minimum capital requirement has been determined as being the higher of a) its fixed overhead requirement and b) the sum of the credit risk capital requirement and the market risk capital requirement.
 The fixed overhead requirement, based on our 2018 expenses, has been calculated as being £70k for 2019 and the sum of the credit risk capital requirement and the market risk capital requirement is £88k.
 The company’s Pillar 1 capital requirement is therefore assessed to be £88k.

 Compliance with rules in BIPRU and Pillar 2 rule requirements

 Kempen’s approach to assessing the adequacy of internal capital is detailed in the company’s ICAAP.

 The company’s Pillar 2 capital requirement has been assessed at £190.0k, which is Kempen’s own assessment of the minimum amount of capital considered adequate to meet the risks identified.

 The company therefore assesses that the required minimum capital to satisfy its ICAAP is the higher of the company’s capital requirement or Pillar 2 capital, and is therefore £190.0k.

-The total remuneration paid to key employees described above for the year ended 31 December 2016 amounted to £1.922 million.
+The total remuneration paid to key employees described above for the year ended 31 December 2018 amounted to £1.922 million.
 This was paid to 8 employees.